MeghaKhairnar/Data-Structure-and-Algorithm/README.md

 - Develope By [Megha Khairnar]

 ## License
-This project is licensed under the [MIT License](link to license file).
+This project is licensed under the [MIT License]